MichaelSchneeberger/rxbp/README.md

 -----------------------------------------

-A Flowable is used when some asynchronous stages can't process the values fast enough and need a way to tell the upstream producer to slow down.
-This is called back-pressuring.
-But even if the generation of a data stream cannot be directly controlled, back-pressure can reduce the memory consumption by holding back data, and by emitting data in a synchronized fashion.
+A Flowable is used when some asynchronous stages can't process the values fast enough and need a way to tell the upstream producer to slow down (called back-pressuring).
+But even if the generation of a values cannot be directly controlled, back-pressure can reduce the memory consumption by holding back the values in a buffer, and emitting them in a synchronized fashion.
+Values from a Flowable need to be pulled by the downstream consumer, which can lead to situations where the stream stops "flowing" due to bad coordination of back-pressuring a mulicast Flowable.

 An RxPY Observable on the other hand is push based.
 That means it emits elements as soon as it receives them.

 Implemented builders and operators